-ANSWER: Regarding a sex change the Bible answer is "no," but this has to be indirectly derived from Scripture.
+ANSWER: Regarding a sex change the Bible answer is "no" (with the possible exception of those born as hermaphrodites) but this has to be indirectly derived from Scripture.
 To be honest, there is no text that says, "Thou shalt not alter thy sex."
 However, it is true that the Old Testament did not approve of men making themselves eunuchs (making their gender neutral in a sense), which strips them of the ability to sire children by removing (at least) their testicles (Deuteronomy 23:1).

 Of course, eunuchs could still serve the Lord (Isaiah 56:3 - 6, Acts 8:27 - 39).
 Many of them, since they were slaves, had little or no choice about their sterilization in such a gruesome manner.
 Deuteronomy 23 seems to indicate that people should not voluntarily choose to mutilate their sex organs.

 A fundamental limitation of modern procedures for changing our gender is that the organs implanted or created are not functional: A man who tries to change and become a woman will not be able to give birth, nor will a woman who becomes a man be able to sire children via intercourse.
 They are merely trophies or symbols, not a functional reality.
 Therefore, someone who feels he is a woman trapped in a man's body, or vice versa, really visit someone specialized in psychological counseling, such as the reparative therapy of Doctor Nicolosi, before he or she would surgically mutilate himself or herself.